JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-01-15-explain_clinical_doc_vop_en.md

 This pipeline is designed to:

-    - extract all clinical/medical entities from text,
+    - extract all clinical/medical entities from the text,

     - assign assertion status to the extracted entities,

     - establish relations between the extracted entities.

-6 NER models, one assertion model and one relation extraction model were used in order to achieve those tasks.
+6 NER models, one assertion model, and one relation extraction model were used to achieve those tasks.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>